Duxton Hill: Etymology and history

 The Duxton Hill area sits on the former 13-hectares nutmeg plantation with 1,800 trees of Dr J. William Montgomerie (1797–1856), who first arrived in Singapore in 1819 and became an Assistant Surgeon in the service of the British colonial government.
 Duxton was the name of one of his two dwelling houses in the area, namely the Craig Hill and Duxton House.
 Duxton House was built by Hugh Syme and was home to Montgomerie and his family.

 After Montgomerie's death, the property was auctioned to Ker, Rawson and Company in 1856 and fragmented into building lots.
 Fourteen acres also went to Arab Syed Abdullah bin Omar Aljunied, who divided them into four lots which were leased to wealthy Chinese developers.
 Duxton Road, Duxton Hill and Craig Road were presumably constructed after the 1856 sale and named after the houses that once existed on the hill.
 At the time, the area was still called Duxton Hill.
 Later the Reverend J.T.
 Dickenson built a children's home here, now the Kreta Ayer Community Centre, and the hill was called Dickenson Hill (now the name of a distinct street) or Bukit Padre.

 Duxton Road was also popularly known by the Cantonese as Jinrickshaw Place (and sometimes Kampong Ah Lai) because of the many rickshaw pullers who parked their vehicles there at the close of day due to the road's proximity to the Jinricksha Station.
 Opium and gambling dens, as well as cheap brothels, used to flourish on Duxton Road, and one writer describes it as a slum area and a notoriously vice-ridden environment.
 These places were patronised by the rickshaw coolies who lived in Duxton Road and Duxton Hill.
-Many of the rickshaw pullers came from Hui Ann county, in China, and they bore surnames such as Teo, Ho and Chng.
+Many of the rickshaw pullers were Hokkiens from Hui'an County in China, and they bore surnames such as Teo, Ho and Chng.
 Because of the strong clan ties, the rickshaw pullers created their own area of land and fought whenever it was threatened.
 Such fights made Duxton Hill and Duxton Road a dreaded area.
 To make matters worse, the slums were home to criminal elements.
 Whenever the residents in Duxton Road had disputes, the Hui Ann Association was asked to be the mediator.

 Despite the notoriety of the street, many wealthy Straits Chinese families built and occupied lofty and exquisitely designed residences and shophouses on Duxton Hill.

 Duxton Road is known to the Hokkiens as gu chia chui kia, meaning "at the side of Kreta Ayer", referring to Craig Road.
 The road was also known colloquially as kampong kia nai in Hokkien, meaning "within a small village".
 This term was probably used to refer to the slum dwellings of the rickshaw pullers.